Response to epidemics in humanitarian crises: surveillance, investigation and control

 It is necessary to determine the risk that each public health event poses to human health

-The next step, with each event, is to complete an analysis to determine the risk posed to human health.
+The next step, for each event, is to complete an analysis to determine the risk it poses to human health (WHO, 2023d)World Health Organization.
+(2023).
+Early warning alert and response (EWAR) in emergencies: An operational guide.
+World Health Organization. https://www.who.int/publications/i/item/9789240063587.
 This is sometimes done locally.
-However, in other cases it may require sample collections for laboratory analysis.
-It may even require field visits by specialized rapid response teams.
-The advantage of having these teams, moreover, is that they can quickly initiate an in-depth investigation of the public health event, if necessary.
+In other cases, however, it may require the collection of samples for laboratory analysis.
+Field visits by specialised rapid response teams may even be necessary.
+The advantage of having such teams is also that they can quickly initiate an in-depth investigation of the public health event, if needed.

 The risk analysis includes: